tommarcusbruts/Project-4/README.md

 7. ✅ Verified all endpoints and Prometheus metrics working inside the Kubernetes cluster.

 ## 🖼️ Screenshots
-Add your screenshots below to showcase the application, CI/CD workflow, or deployment steps:
+screenshots below to showcase the application, CI/CD workflow, or deployment steps:

 | Description                   | Screenshot                                 |
 |-------------------------------|--------------------------------------------|